 Approximately 80% of persons with disabilities live in developing countries where access to education is an ongoing challenge.
 Throw school closures because of the Covid-19 pandemic into the mix and existing inequalities are likely to be exacerbated.
 This is something teacher Chea Seiha attests in happening in Cambodia.

-With support from Aide et Action and local NGO Rabbit School Organisation, Seiha trained as a teacher for children with disabilities four years ago.
+With support from The Cambodian Consortium for Out of School Children, Seiha joined Aide et Action and Rabbit School Organisation‘s training to become a teacher for children with disabilities four years ago.
 Before Covid-19, she taught her students four hours per day in a classroom environment within a public school in Siem Reap in northwestern Cambodia.

 In March 2020, schools in Cambodia closed nationwide and teachers like Seiha had to rapidly adapt to meet the needs of their students.
 Seiha began to travel house to house to teach her students.
 But, according to Sehia the education responses deployed during Covid-19 have not been inclusive enough to support her student’s learning.